-Your descent from here to the road, the N-630 is dramatic!
+Your descent from here to the road, the N-630 is dramatic and steep!

 Coming off the final shoulder toward a farm below, pick your way through the cow paths, a choice of multiple ways.
 Look to your left side of the farm and shoot for the gate.
 There is a wooden camino sign just beyond the gate and a very small faded, painted yellow arrow on the gate.
 There is another painted arrow on the small concrete side building as well, if you look closely in the photo below.

-At 7.8 kilometers, on day three of the Camino del Salvador, join the N-630 in the town of Arbás del Puerto and walk off Camino a few meters to the fabulous and historic Colegiata de Santa María de Arbás to the east.
+At about 7.52 kilometers, on day three of the Camino del Salvador, join the N-630 in the town of Arbás del Puerto and walk off Camino a few meters to see the fabulous and historic Colegiata de Santa María de Arbás to the east.

-We actually saw some of the Spanish peregrinos chose not to go to the historic church, but kept on going.
+We actually saw some of the Spanish peregrinos choose not to go to the historic church, but kept on going.
 I guess historic churches are not on their priority list!

 When you arrive here at the N-630, the Camino goes to the left.
-However, look to your right and see a sign for the town of Santa María de Arbas and the historic monument.
+However, look to your right and see a sign for the Santa María de Arbas historic monument.
 Go to the right and within a few meters you come to the Colegiata, shown below.
 There is also a fountain here, across the street, if you need to replenish your water supply.

 The pilgrim's hospital was also known as the "Casa de los Pobres" or the House of the Poor, since he would take in the poor as well.